-Chinese Dragon or Loong — History, Power, Utilization, and Culture
+Chinese Dragon or Loong — Meaning, Mythology, Types, History, and Art

 The Chinese Dragon, pronounced as Loong, is a significant cultural icon of China.

 They are mythical creatures with paramount power and benevolent characteristics, who contributed to defeating evils and protecting humans.